 As a private company, Coast to Capital runs its own corporate functions including office management, administration, procurement, human resources and communications.
-This work is led by the Head of Corporate Affairs.
+This work is led by the Chief Executive Officer.

 We are committed to meeting the Government branding guidelines for projects and ensuring that our website includes the information specified by Government.